 The Commercial Strategy 2017-2021 sets out the strategic objectives for commercial activity across the Council, the framework for their delivery and the key performance indicators for measuring success.
 A number of the targets relate specifically to property investment and are under continuous review.
-The Asset Management Strategy provides the foundations for these aspects and ensures with appropriate alignment with the Commercial Strategy and Capital Strategy given their interdependence.
+The Asset Management Strategy provides the foundations for these aspects and ensures appropriate alignment with the Commercial Strategy and Capital Strategy given their interdependence.
+The Commercial Strategy is being updated for 2020 to 2023 which reflects the Council's new corporate vision and plan.
+The strategy is now more closely aligned with the asset management strategy but also aligning to the economic growth strategy, the digital strategy and the workforce strategy.